excaeruleo/Fruit_Classification/README.md

 ## Part 2: Utilization of machine learning algorithms to classify the fruits
 1. Creation of training and testing sets
 2. Building of various models for machine learning algorithms
-  a.
-Logistic Regression
+- Logistic Regression
-  b.
-Decision Tree
+- Decision Tree
-  c.
-K-Nearest Neighbors
+- K-Nearest Neighbors
-  d.
-Linear Discriminant Analysis
+- Linear Discriminant Analysis
-  e.
-Gaussian Naive Bayes
+- Gaussian Naive Bayes
-  f.
-Support Vector Machine
+- Support Vector Machine
 3. Plotting of Decision Boundary of the k-NN classifier

 The main libraries that are required for this project are matplotlib, numpy, pandas, collections, seaborn, pylab, and matplotlib.pyplot for the first part, and sci-kit learn for the second part.